“It is 11:00pm on Friday night and Sarah said she’d be home by 9.”

 “Why is my child doing this to me?”

 “Obviously I’m too soft.
 I need to make her understand the consequences of her actions.”

 When things don’t go well in our lives, the natural response is to “tighten up,” to exert more control to prevent things getting worse.
 In this case, we try to control our children’s lives in order to protect them.

 But instead of getting the help they need to develop the knowledge and skills to avoid these kinds of situations in the future, our kids learn to expect assumptions and shame, added to their own frustration at their mistake.
 No wonder they become defensive and withdrawn.
 They become less likely to ask for help from the people most able to give it – their parents.

 Although it is normal for parents to create these kinds of stories, it is particularly unhelpful with teenagers, even more so if they have ADHD.
-Even if our explanations about their behaviour were 100% true, our controlling responses are almost guaranteed to maintain the problem behaviours we hope to change.
+Even if our explanations about their behavior were 100% true, our controlling responses are almost guaranteed to maintain the problem behaviors we hope to change.